readytogroove/readytogroove.github.io/_posts/the-cycle/2014-01-09-chapter-9-sympto-thermal-method-effectiveness.md

 ---
 layout: book-content
-title:  "Chapter 9: Sympto-thermal Method Effectiveness"
+title:  "Effectiveness of the Sympto-thermal Method of Fertility Awareness"
 date: 2014-01-09
 permalink: /the-cycle/chapter-9-sympto-thermal-method-effectiveness
 category: the-cycle
+excerpt: "How well a method works is often one of the first questions we ask about birth control, and for good reason!
+The sympto-thermal method of fertility awareness approaches the pill and other hormonal methods in its ability to prevent pregnancy and is reported to be 99.6% effective with perfect use according to Planned Parenthood."
 ---

 I know what you're thinking: "I totally love that this super awesome method is natural...but is it _effective_?"
 How well a method works is often one of the first questions we ask about birth control, and for good reason!
 So why didn't I get into all this right at the beginning?
-We tend to be especially skeptical of natural birth control&mdash;especially since the most commonly discussed natural method is the rhythm method, which has a high failure rate&mdash;so explaining _why_ the sympto-thermal method (STM) is so effective is an important part of the conversation.
+We tend to be especially skeptical of natural birth control&mdash;especially since the most commonly discussed natural method is the rhythm method, which has a high failure rate&mdash;so explaining _why_ the sympto-thermal method of fertility awareness (STM) is so effective is an important part of the conversation.
 Now that we got the _why_ out of the way, we can finally get started on the _how_.

 The sympto-thermal method of fertility awareness approaches the pill and other hormonal methods in its ability to prevent pregnancy [<a class="text-link" href="/the-cycle/notes/#note33">33</a>] and is reported to be 99.6% effective with perfect use according to Planned Parenthood [<a class="text-link" href="/the-cycle/notes/#note34">34</a>].
 However, Planned Parenthood's website doesn't list the specific rules that must be adhered to in order to achieve this low, 0.4% failure rate.
 If the "Dry Day Rule" is adhered to, an effectiveness of 98% is achieved with perfect use [<a class="text-link" href="/the-cycle/notes/#note35">35</a>], whereas adherence to the "Doering Rule" in addition to the "Dry Day Rule" results in an effectiveness of 99.6% with perfect use [<a class="text-link" href="/the-cycle/notes/#note36">36</a>].
 There are studies out there that list pregnancy rates greater than 20%, but I'd like to do a little myth busting and talk a bit about why this statistic is incredibly misleading.